Penetration testing is in the eye of the beholder

 Social engineering

 Email social engineering (phishing): Every organization is being phished by attackers.
 This assessment type seeks to determine the susceptibility of the organization's user base to fall prey to a spear phishing attack.
-AT&T Cybersecurity Consulting tailors the attack to be extremely specific to your organization, often posing as support staff directing clients to login portals that are skinned with the organization's logos and language or using other sophisticated attacks determined during assessment collaboration.
+LevelBlue Cybersecurity Consulting tailors the attack to be extremely specific to your organization, often posing as support staff directing clients to login portals that are skinned with the organization's logos and language or using other sophisticated attacks determined during assessment collaboration.
 The goals of these assessments are not to evaluate the effectiveness of the organization's email protections but to determine how the users will react when messages evade those filters.
 The outcome of these assessments is used to enhance the organization's anti-social engineering awareness programs.

-Phone social engineering (vishing): Using caller ID spoofing technology, AT&T Cybersecurity Consultants impersonate users, support staff, or customers.
+Phone social engineering (vishing): Using caller ID spoofing technology, LevelBlue Cybersecurity Consultants impersonate users, support staff, or customers.
 This assessment aims to convince users to perform some action that would disclose information or provide access to an organizational system.
 Many users will trust the caller based on the source phone number.
 Other users will detect the attack and respond in various ways, such as confronting the consultant or contacting the information security team after the call.
 Contingencies for the anticipated user responses are determined as scope and rules of engagement are determined.

 Physical social engineering (tailgating/impersonation): An attacker may attempt to enter an organization's facility to gain access to sensitive information or attach an implanted device to provide remote access for later activities.
 Techniques for gaining access to the building include tailgating and impersonating.
-AT&T Cybersecurity Consultants will pose as a staff member or vendor during a physical social engineering engagement and attempt to gain access to the organization's facilities.
+LevelBlue Cybersecurity Consultants will pose as a staff member or vendor during a physical social engineering engagement and attempt to gain access to the organization's facilities.
 The consultants will use props and costumes to illicit trust on the part of the users.

 USB token drops: Users may unwittingly attempt to attach USB devices to the environment.
-During this assessment type, AT&T Cybersecurity Consultants will deploy what appear to be garden-variety USB thumb drives disguised to entice the user to plug the device into a corporate system.
+During this assessment type, LevelBlue Cybersecurity Consultants will deploy what appear to be garden-variety USB thumb drives disguised to entice the user to plug the device into a corporate system.
 The USB device can simply be a typical drive containing malicious files that establish remote connections or a full keyboard that executes keystrokes when attached.
-AT&T Cybersecurity Consulting will measure the devices attached and report the engagement results to the client.
+LevelBlue Cybersecurity Consulting will measure the devices attached and report the engagement results to the client.

 SMS social engineering (smishing): This assessment type is like phishing but delivers enticing messages to users using a short message service better known as SMS or phone text messaging.
 Like phishing, these engagements will attempt to have users visit sites impersonating the organization or try to deliver a malicious payload.